taenykim/naver-egjs-app/README.md

 - observer
 - bind this
-- register(on) multiple events -> trigger each callback all
+- when register(on) multiple events, trigger each callback all
 - so, when instance is destroyed, unregister(off) event

 ```js